MajPaji/Milestone-Project-2/README.md

 This website could increase people's knowledge about NASA organizations and their projects.
 This website could be useful for everybody, but it would be especially good for young generations.
 Or else, it could be for clothing-retail companies to sell new T-shirt designs.
-In this business model, people design their t-shirt that could be interesting for people.
+In this business model, people design their t-shirt that could be interesting for them.

 This website is consisting of three main sections.
-In the first section, it is possible to search in the NASA image database with different keywords, which is free for public use, to find the desired image, then you learn about the picture.
+In the first section, it is possible to search in the NASA image database with different keywords, to find the desired image, then you learn about the picture.
 If you find it exciting, choose it as your T-shirt picture.
 In the second section, it is possible to select the size and color of the T-shirt and then add them to your shopping basket.
 In the last part, user order T-shirts via his/her email.

 During each search session, it is possible to come back to the search section and add more images to your T-shirt depository.